KevinKruzel/Project2-KevinKruzel/README.md

 ## AI Assitance Acknowledgment
 - Portions of code structure (mostly regarding visualizations and more technical details) were assisted by ChatGPT.
-- All implementation and creative decisions and final code were reviewed and customized by the Kevin Kruzel.
+- All implementation and creative decisions and final code were reviewed and customized by Kevin Kruzel.